Home » By Course » Desserts » Christmas Popcorn Balls Recipe

 • Take the pan off the heat and stir in the vanilla.

 • Carefully pour the hot syrup over the warm popcorn.
 Use a fork or spatula to mix until the popcorn is evenly coated.
+Let the coated popcorn cool for a moment, then mix in M&Ms and Christmas sprinkles.

 • Once the mixture is cool enough to handle, grease your hands lightly with butter and shape the popcorn into balls.